 We made the call to our palliative doctor on a Monday afternoon.
 Our nurse was out that day and as I was taking care of Casey I could tell things were not good.
 When Tim came in and saw me completely broken he knew it was time to make the call.
 At first we thought we had plenty of time, so we did not rush the process.
 The original plan was for them to come out early-mid the following week.
 The next day was rough, and Tuesday night things seemed to be getting worse.
 We started to give Casey morphine Tuesday night, and had not had to do this in many months.
 When we got the bottle out, we had enough for the night, but not the next day.
 Tim called the on-call palliative doctor, which also happened to be the head of hospice, to ask for a new script for morphine that he could pick up first thing in the morning.
 The doctor asked him a few questions and realized we could not wait until the following week.
 We needed to get hospice started right away.

 Wednesday morning I needed time with Casey and I needed to process a few things.
 I called our nurse and asked her to stay home.
 I then sat with Casey while Tim ran out for drugs.
-My heart was breaking and I knew time was running out.
+My heart was breaking and I knew time was running out, that I’d have to go through my concierge detox soon.
 I thought I still had weeks though.
 I told Casey how proud I was of her, and how lucky I was to be her mom.
 I then told her that when she was ready and needed to go, that she could go.
 I would be okay, and she should not stay here for me.
 That was one of the hardest conversations I have ever had.

 A little later Wednesday morning the hospice nurse arrived to do all the intake paperwork.
 She left shortly after Tim got back home and told us she would call in a few hours or if there were any questions.
 Around 5PM she let us know we were officially on hospice and gave us a number if we needed anything 24×7.